-On January 7, 1944, the USAAF ordered four prototypes under the designation XP-82.
+On January 7, 1944, the USAAF ordered two prototypes under the designation XP-82.
 The twin fuselages were basically similar to that of the P-51H, but were lengthened by some 57 inches by inserting additional sections with integral dorsal fins in front of the tailplane.
 All parts of the wing had to be completely redesigned internally to carry the very much greater gross weight and to accommodate the increased fuel capacity.
 The center wing section carried a full set of flaps and was stressed to carry heavy external loads on either one or two pylons.
 The outer wings were stressed for two pylons.
 Because of the greater rolling inertia, each aileron was increased in length and divided into inner and outer sections to prevent binding of the hinges under high g-loads.

 The engines were 1860 hp Packard Merlin V-1650-23/25 liquid-cooled Vees driving oppositely-rotating Aeroproducts propellers.
 Each main undercarriage leg was attached to the front wing spar under the outboard side of each fuselage.
 The wheels retracted inwards under the fuselage and wing.
 Armament consisted of six 0.5-inch Browning MG 53-2 machine guns with 300 rpg mounted in the new wing center section.
 These guns could be augmented by a central pod below the wing, with 8 additional machine guns installed.